 “Well,” he began, and over the course of a very long time he explained that after his kids reached a certain age, he and Pat focused on them and they were most important to him.
 And by then he was a deacon at his church and had grown to appreciate Baton Rouge, and he was supporting both now, especially by growing the Louisiana kid’s wrestling community via Louisiana’s chapter of USA Wrestling.
 He felt satisfied and had no regrets.

 “Besides,” he said with a smirk.
 “If I had left Baton Rouge, I wouldn’t have met Louisiana’s most famous magician.”
-He smiled and winked at me and then focused on navigating past the cheap apartments on Florida Blvd and through Belaire subdivision and parked his big Ford next to my tiny Fiero and we said our goodbyes.
+He smiled and winked at me.
+He was referring to a series of newspaper articles about me and magic, including a Sunday full-color edition focused on me and the shows I had performed for kids at Our Lady of the Lake Hospital while Uncle Bob was there, and the kids at Parkland Mental Hospital when Debbie was there.
+Few people read the newspaper, even back then, and I was happy whenever someone commented on my brief moments of fame.
+I sat silently, playing with my hand and the wind, and Coach focused on navigating past the cheap apartments on Florida Blvd and through Belaire subdivision, and e parked his big Ford next to my tiny Fiero and we said our goodbyes.
 I walked away reflecting on how Coach and Uncle Bob both lived lives without regrets, and that felt better than any career or life advice I had ever heard from anyone else.
+I felt that something special was happening.

 In late December, I won second place in Belaire’s Christmas tournament.
 Coach hosted the Thanksgiving and Christmas tournaments, a tradition he had picked up from his high school coach in Iowa who liked to ensure that kids without holiday plans still had something fun to do in their community.
 The tournaments were sparsely attended and the Capitol lion and were an opportunity for me to increase my seeding in bigger tournaments.